YangZhangHaveFun/yzzhan/content/post/fsp.md

 ```
 **This property says that, whenever a command action is observed, a respond action should occur before another command action occurs.**

+The LTSA compiler generates the LTS as if SAFE ACTUATOR is a normal FSP process, and then, for every state in the LTS, it adds an outgoing action for all actions in the process’s alphabet that are not already outgoing actions.
+These new outgoing actions go to the error state.
+As a result, the LTS is complete: all actions can occur from all states.
+Invalid actions go to the error state.
+Therefore, every possible combination of actions are permitted.

 **To maintain this transparency, safety properties must be deterministic processes.
 That is, they must not contain non-deterministic choices.**

+An LTS generated from a property process allows every possible combination of actions in a process’s alphabet.
+As a result, composing a property process with a normal process, as we have done with ACTUATOR and SAFE ACTUATOR, means that we do not affect the **normal** behaviour of the original process: all previous transitions remain because all shared actions can be synchronised.
+If behaviour that violates the safety property occurs, the result in the composite process will be the error state.

 ##### Safe Property for Interference
 ##### Safe Property for Mutual Exclusion